Bells of remembrance

 The bells were cast by British firm Gillett & Johnston in Croydon, London.
 While still at the factory they were tested by a former Westminster Abbey organist.
 The bells received public airings at a 1929 exhibition at Newcastle-on-Tyne, and at London’s Hyde Park in 1931.
 Cyril Johnston, head of the bell foundry, said it was the most perfectly toned carillon they had made.

 After being appointed as national carillonist in 1984, Timothy Hurd drove the refurbishment of the mechanism and some bells.
-He also had a new clavier (the keyboard with which the instrument is played) and a practise clavier installed.
+He also had a new clavier (the keyboard with which the instrument is played) and a practice clavier installed.

-The original design for the carillon had 69 bells, though only 49 were initially installed.
+The original design for the carillon had 72 bells, though only 49 were initially installed.
 Hurd encouraged the government to complete the bells to allow a wider range of music to be played.
 20 treble bells were replaced in 1986 and 16 smaller trebles were added at the same time.